DenisEsipko/Design-Patterns-Java/Behavioral Patterns/Strategy/Pac-Man_Patterns-Ghost_Movement.md

 **Frightened**

 The "Frightened" mode occurs when Pac-Man eats an energizer within the maze.
-There are four energizers located in the maze and all four ghosts changes mode.
+There are four energizers located in the maze and all four ghosts change mode.
 The ghosts turn dark blue and wander around in the maze being vulnerable.
 They will flash moments before they return to either the Scatter or Chase mode.

-So to sum up the movement requirements of the ghosts, the following table illustrates the types of movement and also how the individual ghosts behave during those types of movement.
+So, to sum up the movement requirements of the ghosts, the following table illustrates the types of movement and also how the individual ghosts behave during those types of movement.

 | Ghost Name | Chase | Scatter | Frightened |
 | --- | --- | --- | --- |